 Consider hiring a stand

 Our Hire2self-build option allows you to rent your stand and build it yourself, avoiding the cost of an exhibition contractor.
+Which makes it much cheaper than buying a stand.
 We support you with free one-to-one training and online tutorials and if you need some help on the day we can supply a stand-fitter on a simple day rate.
 You’ll own the graphics which we can store at a low cost, and we will help you reconfigure your stand free of charge.

 Be careful of additional electricity charges